 But, if you purchase an organically raised cow, the price is likely to be more expensive.
 That’s because it can cost significantly more to grow completely organic grass and take significantly more space for the same amount of grass.

-How Much Does A Cow Cost To Purchase From A Rancher?
+How Much Does A Cow Cost To Purchase From A Rancher in 2021?

-A cow generally costs between $3.00 and $4.00 per pound while the cow is alive.
-This cost can be higher if the cow is considered an organically raised cow.
-If you purchase a whole cow, the cost per pound is generally lower than if you purchase a half or a quarter of the cow.
+A cow generally costs $3-$4 per pound for live weight.
+Cows usually weigh 1,000-1,2000 lbs which means a total price of $3,500-$4,200.
+The cost is higher for an organically raised cow.
+A whole cow costs less per pound than purchasing a half or quarter of the cow.
 The smaller the percentage of the cow purchased, the higher the cost per pound.

 How Can I Save Money On The Cost Of A Cow?